Agree with our rating?

 Higher-Than-Average Costs

-According to the company’s merchant agreement, the standard Quantum Merchant Services contract offers three years with a $445 early termination fee, a $159 set up fee, a $99 annual fee, a monthly minimum fee of $25, and a $10 statement fee.
-These terms are slightly more expensive than industry averages, but there may be some room for negotiation depending on the agent setting up the account.
+Based on the company’s merchant agreement, the standard contract offered by Quantum Merchant Services spans three years with a $445 early termination fee, a $159 setup fee, a $99 annual fee, a monthly minimum fee of $25, and a $10 statement fee.
+Although these terms are slightly pricier than industry averages, there might be room for negotiation depending on the agent setting up the account.

-The company’s merchant agreement does not disclose sales rates but does state they would be determined by each company’s sales volume.
-As a reseller of First Data (Fiserv), it is likely that the Quantum Merchant Services rates are some variation of theirs.
-Rates under a typical First Data (Fiserv) contract also vary on the size of a business’ sales volume, merchants who process up to $50,000 each month will receive a swiped rate of 2.69% plus $0.19 and a keyed-in rate of 3.69% plus $0.19.
-Clients whose monthly charges exceed $50,000 will receive a swiped rate of 2.29% plus $0.19 and a keyed-in rate of 3.29% plus $0.19.
+While the company’s merchant agreement does not specify sales rates, it indicates that they would be determined by each company’s sales volume.
+As a reseller of First Data (Fiserv), Quantum Merchant Services likely offers rates based on theirs.
+Under a typical First Data (Fiserv) contract, rates fluctuate according to a business’ sales volume.
+Merchants processing up to $50,000 monthly will incur a swiped rate of 2.69% plus $0.19 and a keyed-in rate of 3.69% plus $0.19.
+For clients surpassing $50,000 in monthly charges, a swiped rate of 2.29% plus $0.19 and a keyed-in rate of 3.29% plus $0.19 apply.

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, Quantum Merchant Services also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
-However, pricing is not disclosed on either of those services.
-A website setup fee of $799 and a $35 monthly domain hosting fee are each referenced in the company’s merchant agreement.
-Those Quantum Merchant Services fees could be assessed to a newly established virtual terminal service.
-Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.
+Apart from its in-store payment processing services, Quantum Merchant Services also showcases its virtual terminal and payment gateway services on its website.
+However, pricing for these services is not disclosed.
+The merchant agreement mentions a website setup fee of $799 and a $35 monthly domain hosting fee, which could pertain to a newly established virtual terminal service.
+Additionally, additional rates and fees, such as gateway fees, technical support fees, batch fees, and extra transaction rates, usually apply to these e-commerce services.

 Beware Equipment Leases

-There is also some indication that Quantum sells long-term, non-cancellable equipment leases from First Data Global Leasing and Northern Leasing Systems, two of the lowest-rated providers on CPO.
-Businesses are advised to only work with agents they trust and to ensure that they understand all fees that they might be assessed before signing up.
+There are indications that Quantum offers long-term, non-cancellable equipment leases from First Data Global Leasing and Northern Leasing Systems, two of the lowest-rated providers on CPO.
+Businesses are advised to only work with agents they trust and to thoroughly comprehend all potential fees before signing up.

-We also encourage business owners to check out our list of the providers of the best merchant services.
+We also encourage business owners to explore our list of the best merchant services.

 Potential Deception